MicrosoftDocs/common-data-model-and-service/common-data-model/banking-accelerator.md

 - Find the Banking Accelerator on [Microsoft AppSource](https://appsource.microsoft.com/en-us/product/dynamics-crm/msfsi.bankingcommondatamodel?tab=Overview)

-- The Banking Accelerator is provided as part of the open-source creative license and available on [GitHub](https://github.com/microsoft/Industry-Accelerator-FinancialServices).
+- The Banking Accelerator is provided as part of the open-source creative license and available on [GitHub](https://github.com/microsoft/Industry-Accelerator-FinancialServices)

+- Refer to this [blog post](https://cloudblogs.microsoft.com/industry-blog/financial-services/2019/06/10/how-banks-can-take-their-customer-engagement-to-new-levels/) to read more about the value of the Banking Accelerator to ISVs, banks, and other financial services institutions